 Attach the tether line to the camera and your helmet and you won’t have to worry about losing that expensive GoPro you just purchased.

-Get out there and ski or snowboard, do some tricks and film some awesome video to show to your friends and family.
+Get out there and ski, do some tricks, and film some awesome videos to show to your friends and family.

 This type can be nice because they are fairly easy to attach and remove from your helmet.
 This makes them easy to use but they are not as versatile in where they can be placed on the helmet.
 The two main types of strap mounts are the top and the chin types.

-With the top mount, you will be limited to finding vent holes in your helmet in which you can fit the strap through.
-To attach this kind, simply thread the velcro straps through the vent holes, tighten them as tight as you can and attach the velcro.
+With the top mount, you will be limited to finding vent holes in your helmet through which you can fit the strap through.
+To attach this kind, simply thread the velcro straps through the vent holes, tighten them as tight as you can, and attach the velcro.

-Although this shows a motorcycle helmet, you can check out this video to see more on how the chin strap attaches.
+Although this shows a motorcycle helmet, you can check out this video to see more about how the chin strap attaches.

 Once you have a strap mount attached to your helmet, you can then attach the camera and adjust it with the GoPro app as described with the adhesive type above.
 I would also recommend using a tether to prevent losing your camera.

-A GoPro makes a great addition to any ski or snowboarding adventure.
+A GoPro makes a great addition to any skiing adventure.
 Just make sure you are able to securely mount your camera and get good shooting angles for all of your footage.
 Once you have your GoPro fixed to your helmet, get out there and shoot some awesome footage.

-Do you like to watch footage of your own ski or snowboard adventures?
-We’d love to hear from you, so please leave your comments.
+Do you like to watch footage of your own skiing adventures?
+I’d love to hear from you, so please leave your comments.